 Golding Endowed Program

-In addition to funding Dr. Marchi's position, resources from the $2.3 million endowment provide research assistance, graduate student support, symposia, lectures, workshops, library materials, and and similar projects.
+In addition to funding Dr. Marchi's position, resources from the $2.3 million endowment have provided research assistance, graduate student support, symposia, lectures, workshops, library materials, and similar projects.

 With an outstanding Master of Arts in Art History program, a nationally ranked Master of Fine Arts program, an innovative Contemporary Art Museum, and and the internationally acclaimed Graphicstudio, the Stuart S. Golding Endowed Chair in Modern and Contemporary Art is a vital component in one of the strongest and most unique centers of art study and research in the U.S.